carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 ~~~
 {: .bash}

-Lets visualize the precoomputed outputs of kraken2 in our assembled metagenome.
+Lets visualize the precomputed outputs of kraken2 in our assembled metagenome.
 ~~~
 head ~/dc_workshop/taxonomy/JP4D.kraken
 ~~~